-The fellow will be provided a monthly wage of $3,750, before taxes for the duration of the fellowship.
-We are committed to providing payment in part because the work hours are long.
 We feed the show on Friday nights at 8 p.m.
-Eastern time, so as we get closer to the end of the week, the hours become longer.
-The typical work week varies between 50-60 hours.
-As a result, we feel strongly that this be our fellow's sole commitment during these months, i.e. no other jobs or classes.
-Also important to note: we do not offer college credit or assistance in obtaining work visas for international applicants.
+Eastern time, and as we get closer to the end of the week, the hours become longer.
+The typical work week varies between 50 to 60 hours.
+As a result, we feel strongly that this should be our fellow's sole job during these months.

-The Fall 2014 term starts July 7.
-Applications must be received by April 1, 2014; decision by May 1.
+- The fall term starts the first week of July.
+Applications must be received by April 1; decision by May 1.

-The Spring 2015 term starts January 5.
-Applications must be received by Oct 1, 2014; decision by November 1.
+- The spring term starts the first week of January.
+Applications must be received by Oct.
+1; decision by Nov.
+1.

-To apply for the fellowship program, send a cover letter of no more than 500 words explaining why you should be selected to take part in the program and letting us know something about yourself and why you'd like to work in public radio.
-You should include a resume and the names, phone numbers and email addresses of two references we may contact.
-We ask that you also answer the questions below.
-You can be brief with your responses — the point of the exercise is both to get an idea of the kind of thinking and work that go into the fellowship while also allowing us to get to know you a little better.
+To apply for the production fellowship, send a cover letter of no more than 500 words explaining why you should be selected to take part in the program.
+Let us know something about yourself and why you'd like to work in public radio or podcasting.
+You should include a résumé and the names, phone numbers, and email addresses of two references.
+In addition to your cover letter, please answer the questions below.
+You can be brief with your responses — the point of the exercise is both to give you an idea of the kind of thinking and work that go into the fellowship while also allowing us to get to know you a little better.

-What is your familiarity with Macintosh computers, recording equipment and digital editing?
+- What is your familiarity with Mac computers, recording equipment, and digital editing?
 Have you worked with Pro Tools?
 If not, have you worked with other digital editing programs?
 Have you ever transcribed tape?

-The application is now paperless!
-Send answers to the questions above, along with your cover letter and resume, to firstname.lastname@example.org by no later than 11:59pm Eastern Standard Time on the day of the deadline.
-Please attach the entire application as a PDF, and also paste your application in the body of the email, indicating which session you are applying for (Spring or Fall) in the subject line.
+The application is paperless!
+Send answers to the questions above, along with your cover letter and résumé, to [email protected] by no later than 11:59 p.m.
+Eastern time on the day of the deadline.
+Please attach the entire application as a PDF, and also paste your application in the body of the email, indicating which session you are applying for (spring or fall) in the subject line.

 PLEASE DO NOT EMAIL OR CALL WITH QUESTIONS REGARDING YOUR APPLICATION.
-We are a small staff and simply don’t have the time to respond to individual inquiries.
-You will be automatically notified by email when we receive your application, and we'll follow-up with finalists in a timely fashion.
-We will notify all applicants of our decision by the dates listed above.
+We’re a small staff and simply don’t have the time to respond to individual inquiries.
+You will be automatically notified by email when we receive your application, and we'll follow up with finalists in a timely fashion.
 We apologize in advance for the informality of email notification, but, like we said, paperless.
 Good, right?